 - We can also two pointer approach, we use a variable

-to mark the previous 1’s index, then when we iterate to a number that is equals to 1, we can use the current index to subtractstart
+startto mark the previous 1’s index, then when we iterate to a number that is equals to 1, we can use the current index to subtractstartto see if the difference is less than or equals tok, then return false, else resetstartto the current index.

 Solution 2